Undergraduate Course: Critical Appraisal of Practice (NUST10044)

 Davis N. (2011) Reflection: looking backwards, moving forwards In: Davis N. Clark AC.
 OżBrien M. Plaice C. Sumpton K. Waugh S. Learning skills for nursing students Learning Matters Exeter

 Dixon-Woods, M., A. Sutton, et al. (2007).
 "Appraising qualitative research for inclusion in systematic reviews: A quantitative and qualitative comparison of three methods."
 Journal of Health Services Research and Policy 12(1): 42-47

 Hamer S. Collinson G (2005) Achieving Evidence-Based Practice: A handbook for practitioners Elsevier Health Sciences

-Price B. Harrington A. (2010) Critical thinking and writing for nursing students Learning Matters Exeter
+*Price B. Harrington A. (2016) Critical thinking and writing for nursing students 3rd Edn.
+Sage London

 Spittlehouse, C., M. Acton, et al. (2000).
 "Introducing critical appraisal skills training in UK social services: Another link between health and social care?"
 Journal of Interprofessional Care 14(4): 397-404

 Williamson GR.
-Whittaker A. (2011) Succeeding in Literature Reviews and Research Project Plans for Nursing Students Second Edition Sage Learning Matters Exeter
+Whittaker A. (2017) Succeeding in Literature Reviews and Research Project Plans for Nursing Students Third Edition Sage Learning Matters Exeter

 |Graduate Attributes and Skills

 ||Students will be facilitated to work independently and sustainably in developing their links with the healthcare setting.
 They will develop skills of critical appraisal and identify and analyse their own challenges.

 Students will develop skills for research and enquiry and be able to critically assess existing understanding and the limitations of their own knowledge and recognise the need to regularly challenge all knowledge